ProjectSunday/projectsunday.github.io/docs/getting-started.md

 # Getting Started in Web Dev

-These are the top items to look if you are interested in getting started in Web Development (mostly front-end).
+These are the top items to look in to if you are interested in getting started in Web Development (mostly front-end).

 This page is meant to be a resource of the **most common** things I end up linking to people as they are learning web dev.
 It should be short so it doesn't overwhelm people.